DakshBeep/Budgeteer/README.md

 These visual cues help interpret upcoming spending at a glance.

+## Budget Goals

+Each user can now set a monthly budget limit using the sidebar.
+A progress bar shows how much of the budget has been spent so far for the current month.

+## Transaction Search

+Transactions are sorted newest first and a search box lets you filter by label, making it easier to find past entries.

 ## Recurring Transactions

 Transactions can be marked as recurring either via the `/tx` API or the